Best phone interview guide ensures you handle phone interviews professionally and confidently.

 Send a phone interview thank you email after your interview.
 Use it as an opportunity to restate your enthusiasm for the position and your suitability for the job.

-Skype job interviews demand specific interview techniques.
+Zoom interviews demand specific interview techniques.

-Find out more at Skype Interview Tips
+Find out more at tips for a Zoom interview.

 Make this type of job interview work for you and progress to the next stage of the hiring process.